Skip to main content

 2. Rinse or scrub fresh vegetables under running water before preparing.

 3. Season fish with salt and pepper.
-Cook by your favorite method until it appears opaque and flakes apart easily (see Notes).
+Cook by your favorite method until it appears opaque and flakes apart easily.
+A safe internal temperature is 145 degrees F. (see Notes).

 4. Mix cabbage or lettuce with other vegetables of your choice.
 Add chunks of fish.
 Drizzle with ranch dressing and salsa.